-Splunk forwarder is one of the components of splunk infrastructure.
-Splunk forwarder basically acts as agent for log collection from remote machines.
-Splunk forwarder collects logs from remote machines and forward them to indexer (Splunk database) for further processing and storage.
-Unlike other traditional monitoring tool agents splunk forwarder consumes very less cpu -1-2% only.
+Splunk forwarder is one of the components of Splunk infrastructure.
+Splunk forwarder acts as an agent for log collection from remote machines.
+Splunk forwarder collects logs from remote machines and forwards them to the indexer (Splunk database) for further processing and storage.
+Unlike other traditional monitoring tool agents, Splunk forwarder consumes very less CPU -1-2% only.

 Heavy weight forwarder(HWF)

 Universal forwarder(UF) -Splunk agent installed on non-Splunk system to gather data locally, can’t parse or index data